Travis Jankowski Player Props: Rangers vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.43 team ERA that ranks 20th among all MLB pitching staffs.
+- The Dodgers have the 19th-ranked team ERA across all MLB pitching staffs (4.41).

-- Dodgers pitchers combine to surrender 107 total home runs at a clip of 1.1 per game (to rank 11th in baseball).

-- Miller makes the start for the Dodgers, his 10th of the season.
-He is 5-1 with a 4.25 ERA and 47 strikeouts in 48 2/3 innings pitched.
+- Sheehan gets the start for the Dodgers, his sixth of the season.
+He is 3-0 with a 4.91 ERA and 18 strikeouts in 25 2/3 innings pitched.

-- His last appearance came on Sunday against the New York Mets, when the right-hander threw 4 2/3 innings, surrendering one earned run while giving up three hits.
+- In his most recent outing on Monday against the Baltimore Orioles, the right-hander went five innings, allowing four earned runs while surrendering five hits.

-- The 24-year-old has a 4.25 ERA and 8.7 strikeouts per nine innings in nine games this season, while giving up a batting average of .228 to opposing hitters.
+- The 23-year-old has amassed an ERA of 4.91, with 6.3 strikeouts per nine innings, in five games this season.
+Opponents have a .207 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.